crisidev/holysee/README.md

 [![codecov](https://codecov.io/gh/crisidev/holysee/branch/master/graph/badge.svg)](https://codecov.io/gh/crisidev/holysee)

-Thought out badly, understood worse and written the worst, this should be a telegram<->irc relay bot with a reasonable configuration
+Thought out badly, understood worse and written the worst, this should be a telegram<->irc relay bot with a reasonable configuration.

 **DISCLAIMER**: anything that can ever come from this package is pure garbage.
 Only a madman would ever learn or study this package.
 You have been warned.